KittyGiraudel/site/_posts/2020-01-13-lets-talk-about-your-resume.md

 That means the way your resume looks is absolutely critical.
 Now, I understand that not everyone has the time, the energy or the will to design their own resume.
 Fortunately, that is not necessary, because the internet is full of free or cheap CV templates that are ready to be filled.

 What is important is that it looks clean, tidy and properly structured.
-The hierarchy of information needs to stand out (often helped by breathing space), and it should be inviting—which means it shouldn’t be 10 pages long, one or 2 pages at most is good.
+The hierarchy of information needs to stand out (often helped by breathing space), and it should be inviting — which means it shouldn’t be 10 pages long, one or 2 pages at most is good.
 When I open the resume for the first time, I should say “Ah!” not “Oooh…”.

 Be careful with typos.
 Similarly, be weary with consistency.
 If you are going to write “frontend” with an hyphen, or “React.js” (although this is no longer correct), do so all the way through.
 Pay attention to capitalisation: it’s “JavaScript”, not “javascript”; [“Sass”, not “SASS”](https://sassnotsass.com/); “git” not “GIT”, and so on.
 Along the same line, pay attention to the punctuation: if you end a sentence with a fullstop, do the same for all the others sentences.